 Step 2: Measure Key Factors

 Now, your team should completely analyze the current state of the project and creates a baseline for the system by developing detailed process maps and data collection plans (what, how often, and how many etc.).
 It is better to collect your datasets on process performance over a certain period of time and then recheck your data sets.

 Step 3: Analyze the Gained Data to Find out Root Causes

 You can do this step by using scatter plots and statistical models to identify and determine all possible root causes of the problem.
-Here, a fishbone diagram with a series of sub-branches (man, material, method, machine, measurement and environment) is a good analysis tool for you.
+Here, a cause and effect fishbone diagram with a series of sub-branches (man, material, method, machine, measurement and environment) is a good analysis tool for you.

 Step 4: Improve the Current Process

 It is time to improve your current process according to your data analysis by using techniques, such as brainstorming and risk-checking.

 Step 5: Control and Monitor the Future State Processes

 You should do this on a regular basis to ensure that any mistakes are corrected and the desired quality level is obtained.
 In this case, the PDCA methodology is a great choice for you to gain continuous feedback for improvement.
 Next, update the process documentation with any changes due to the improvements.
 Also, make sure that all staffs related to the process understand the changes to the system.